croquet/croquet-for-unity-tutorials/README.md

 The most important directories are the following:
 * `unity/` - a loadable Unity project, from which you can run apps in the editor or build standalone apps for deployment on iOS and Android.
 * `unity/Assets/Scenes/` - the scenes for running and deploying the nine tutorial examples.
 * `unity/Assets/CroquetJS/{tutorial1..tutorial9}` - JavaScript source for building the Croquet side of the tutorial scenes.
-You can edit the code under this directory to change the tutorials' behavior.
+You can edit the code in these directories to change the tutorials' behavior.

 # Questions
 Please feel free to ask questions on our [discord](https://croquet.io/discord).